Bi-Literacy Seal

 If a student is showing World Language proficiency criteria with a 3 or higher on a World Language AP exam or successful completion of 4 years of study with a gpa of 3.0 or higher, the student will not need to submit any qualifying paperwork.
 District records will be used to generate a list of qualifying students.

 If a student is showing World Language proficiency criteria with a 4 or higher on an IB exam, 600 or higher on an SAT II World Language exam, or proficiency on a county language exam, proof of qualification must be submitted with documentation of the scores.
-Qualifying scores must be sent to Assistant Principal Sharma and received by Friday, April 8, 2022 to ensure diplomas correctly reflect this achievement.
+Qualifying scores must be sent to Assistant Principal Sharma and received first week of April to ensure diplomas correctly reflect this achievement.

 Students whose primary language is not English